NEW! Last Updated: 03/30/2009

 Credits: 12 per quarter

-Program is preparatory for careers and future studies in writing, literature, and careers requiring excellent writing and analytical skills.
+Program is preparatory for careers and future studies in writing, communications, teaching, and public policy.